Thai Food Vocabulary: A Comprehensive Guide for Teaching English in Thailand with Kids English

 (Gaeng Massaman) = Thai Massaman Curry-

-A spicy and generally contains beef, potatoes, onions, and nuts.
+It is spicy and contains beef, potatoes, onions, and nuts.

 (Kwetiau) = Noodles

-Various types of noodles are thick, thin, rice-based, and soy-based.
-Noodle stalls have several ingredients that you can add to personalize the dish, including vegetables, meat, and meatballs.
-It can also be served with or without soup/broth.
-This dish is usually eaten with chopsticks and a small soup spoon.
+Various types of noodles are available, including thick, thin, rice-based, and soy-based.
+Noodle stalls offer several ingredients that can be added to personalize the dish, including vegetables, meat, and meatballs.
+The dish can also be served with or without soup/broth.
+It is usually eaten with chopsticks and a small soup spoon.

-Regarding desserts, several in Thailand are delicious, and you should try as many as you can; however, Thai people typically eat fruit as a dessert.
-Thailand has a fantastic variety of fruit, usually very affordable and freshly picked.
+Several desserts in Thailand are delicious, and you should try as many as you can; however, Thai people typically eat fruit as a dessert.
+Thailand has a fantastic variety of fruit, which is usually very affordable and freshly picked.
 Some fruit stalls peel and slice the fruit for you to eat immediately.
 Also, coconuts can be bought fresh with the top chopped off and a straw inserted so you can drink the juice.

 Here are Some Fruit-Related Words